metamath/metamath-exe/CONTRIBUTING.md

 We expect all code merged to compile and not break existing functionality.

+We also expect the regression tests to pass.
+See `src/mmtest.h` for how to run them and for more details.

 To be merged, a pull request must be approved by a different existing contributor (someone who's already had some previous contributions accepted).
 You can approve a change by viewing the pull request, selecting